edibotopic/wiki-backup-test/ubuntu/install.md

 ---
-title: Install
+title: How to install Ubuntu Desktop
-description: Ubuntu installation on different platforms
+description: Steps to install Ubuntu for Desktop
 published: true
-date: 2025-03-04T15:34:05.496Z
+date: 2025-03-31T15:37:29.513Z
-tags: guide, install, dowload, how-to
+tags: install, how-to
 editor: markdown
 dateCreated: 2025-03-04T15:34:03.931Z
 ---

-# Choose a platform

-Go to the Ubuntu downloads page at [ubuntu.com/download](https://ubuntu.com/download) and choose your platform.
+# How to install Ubuntu Desktop

+Downloads of Ubuntu for different platforms can be found at [ubuntu.com/download](https://ubuntu.com/download).

-For Desktop, navigate to [https://ubuntu.com/download/desktop](ubuntu.com/download/desktop).
+For Desktop, navigate to [ubuntu.com/download/desktop](https://ubuntu.com/download/desktop).

 # Desktop installation

 ## 1. Download an image

 Click the button to download the latest LTS release.

-For more information on the Ubuntu release cycle visit [](

 ## 2. Create a bootable USB drive